joewilliams/jellyfish/readme.md

 ## Installation

-Generate a new identifier: `curl `
+1. Generate a new identifier: `curl --data '' http://jlyfsh.com/deploy`
+2. Point your webhook at http://jlyfsh.com/deploy/{id}
+3. Install the Jellyfish cookbook: `knife cookbook site install jellyfish`
+4. Configure jellyfish::id attribute for your node.
+5. Converge!

 ## To Do